 Silver also went from strength to strength, reaching its highest price since January 2015.
 The US Federal Reserve’s decision not to change interest rates, together with no indication as to when they might raise them, encouraged people towards investing in gold and silver.

-For savvy investors seeking large gains, they’ll know that while silver and cryptos can be grouped together as higher risk, higher gain asset classes, they are in fact almost opposites.
+For savvy investors seeking large gains, they’ll know that while silver and cryptos can be grouped as higher risk, higher gain asset classes, they are almost opposites.
 While the likes of Bitcoin may have no tangible or intrinsic value, silver is a physical precious metal.
-It’s value can never fall to zero like Bitcoin and its value is backed by something tangible that not only can be used as currency, but also has vast industrial uses especially in the technology sector.
-For this reason, the investors left standing after the inevitable Bitcoin massacre will no doubt seek out silver once again as the go to sexy investment.
+Its value can never fall to zero like Bitcoin and its value is backed by something tangible that not only can be used as currency but also has vast industrial uses especially in the technology sector.
+For this reason, the investors left standing after the inevitable Bitcoin massacre will no doubt seek out silver once again as the go-to sexy investment.

 Crucially, the influential factors which tend to increase the demand for precious metals, are still very much in place.
 Global markets continue to be unstable, rumours of another banking crisis persist and a housing market slowdown has already started.
 Combine this with heightened terror threats and rising demand from Central Banks for gold, and it’s easy to understand why the precious metals market still has plenty of wind in its sails.

 Stock markets have now enjoyed nearly a decade of